aprescott/redhead/README.md

 By default, newly added header field names (i.e., the keys) will become capitalised and hyphen-separated to create their raw header name, so that the symbolic header name `:if_modified_since` becomes the raw header name `If-Modified-Since`.
 A similar process also happens when turning a string into a Redhead string (in reverse), and when using the default behaviour of `to_s`.
 To keep symbol names pleasant, by default, anything which isn't `A-Z`, `a-z` or `_` is converted into a `_` character.
 So `"Some!
 Long!
 Header!
 Name!"` becomes `:some_long_header_name` for accessing within Ruby.

-For information on changing the formatting rules, see the section on <a href="#special_circumstances">special circumstances</a>.

 ## Header name memory

 Original header names are remembered from the input string, and not simply created on-the-fly when using `to_s`.
 This is to make sure you get the same raw heading name, as a string, that you originally read in, instead of assuming you want it to be changed.
 Access as a Ruby object, however, is with a symbol by default.